kyegomez/RT-2/README.md

 * LucidRains for providing the base repositories for [PALM](https://github.com/lucidrains/PaLM-rlhf-pytorch) and [RT-1](https://github.com/kyegomez/RT-2)

-* Any you yes the purpose looking at this right now, I appreciate you and love you.
+* Any you yes the person looking at this right now, I appreciate you and love you.

 ## Commercial Use Cases